THE first ever patient to have an advanced heart device fitted at Milton Keynes Hospital is feeling “on top of the world.”

 The device was installed by cardiology consultant, Raj Khiani, who has previously fitted them for Oxford’s John Radcliffe Hospital.

-With the service now up-and-running, the hospital expects to be giving 60 patients bi-ventricular defibrillators each year.
+With the service now up-and-running, the hospital expects to be giving 60 patients bi-ventricular defibrillators per year.

 Dr Khiani said: “These devices can prolong life, and also improve quality of life.
 We are really pleased that we’ll now be able to help patients locally.